tarwn/lessthandot-hugo/blogs/content/posts/2012-02-22-report-builder-3-0-table.md

 ![][1]

 First, choose a dataset.
-I select “Create a dataset”.
+I select "Create a dataset".

 ![][2]